 I get many messages every week with parents talking about the Wonder Weeks.
-Am I the only one who thinks it’s a load of rubbish?
+Am I the only one who thinks they are all a load of rubbish?

 I know many will disagree with me on this subject .. and that’s ok.
 I have been working with babies and parents for over 25 years ….
 I am just speaking from my experience.

 All babies develop at such different rates.
 This week alone I have seen three 6 month olds.
-One isn’t rolling (and doesn’t move from where mum leaves him to play), one is competently rolling and mastered his rollover well over one month ago (and subsequently rolls from one end of the house to the other) and lets not forget the third 6 month old I have seen this week: he has progressed from rolling to the bum shuffle across the floor.
+One isn’t rolling (and doesn’t move from where mum leaves him to play), one is competently rolling and mastered his rollover well over one month ago (and subsequently rolls from one end of the house to the other) and lets not forget the third, he has progressed from rolling to the bum shuffle across the floor.
 When babies physically develop, mentally they are processes everything too (this is obviously where the mental development comes into play).

 How can all these baby’s be developing or “leaping” at the same week?
 It’s impossible!

 Your baby will talk, roll, crawl, walk and in turn go through the mental and physical developments or leaps when THEIR little bodies are ready!
 That time maybe earlier or later than expected!
+Again, that is OK.

 Your baby is developing at such a rapid rate in their first 12 months.
 They are learning new things every.single.day.